waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Agent & Tool Ideas
 - **Tool Debugger Pipeline:** An agent or tool that automates the debugging process.
 It would take a tool name and arguments as input, run the tool with verbose logging enabled, and then automatically feed the resulting log to the `tool_debugger_agent` to get a diagnosis.
 This would streamline the `Tool Failure Protocol` into a single action.

+## C. Agent & Tool Ideas
+- **Tool Debugger Pipeline:** An agent or tool that automates the debugging process.
+It would take a tool name and arguments as input, run the tool with verbose logging enabled, and then automatically feed the resulting log to the `tool_debugger_agent` to get a diagnosis.
+This would streamline the `Tool Failure Protocol` into a single action.

+## D. Pathfinder Improvement Plan
+- **Permanent Fix:** The `pathfinder`'s elevation logic is fundamentally broken.
+The temporary fix of commenting it out is unsustainable.
+I need to dedicate time to rewriting this logic from scratch to correctly handle `steps`, `ladders`, and one-way movements between `ground` and `elevated_ground`.
+- **Testing Strategy:** Before deploying a new fix, I must test it on a simple, controlled map with known elevation changes to verify its correctness.
+I will no longer test new pathfinding logic on complex maps like Victory Road.